Jaleksi/projectEuler/README.md

-My solutions for Project euler.
+My solutions for Project Euler.

 "What is Project Euler?